 Party guests can expect to see Santa Goofy, indulge on complimentary cookies and hot chocolate, see snow falling on Main Street USA and of course catch a glimpse of the big man himself, Santa Claus.

-Our last visit during holiday season was back in 2016 and even though snow is nothing new to us, there’s something very magical about seeing it snow at Disney World – even if it’s not real!
+There’s something very magical about seeing it snow at Disney World – even if it’s not real!
 It doesn’t require us to wear five layers of clothing :).

 We recommend purchasing your tickets sooner than later for this special event as some days sell out quickly.